aidans/ramp/notes/README.md

  - As above, but with circles indicating population.
  - More effective version, where *data for low population areas is de-emphasised*.
 Tooltip shows 9% more people susceptible (because they are not infected), but the lightness indicates comparative low population.

+(Small problem with is where a status flips from positive to negative, the stacking order is a bit unhelpful - see the one to the right of the tooltip).

-Please try before the meeting.
+Would be great if you could try before the meeting.